 In the spheres of Internet and online law, Mr. Steger has negotiated and drafted website agreements, privacy policies, end user agreements and contest rules; counseled clients on compliance with various federal and state online requirements, including CAN-SPAM, FTC requirements, the California Data Security Act, COPPA, EU Data Security and the DCMA; reviewed web content and licenses; and negotiated and drafted Internet link licenses to protect copyrights, trademarks and brand integrity.
 As a copyright attorney and a trademark attorney, he currently counsels clients on protecting their intellectual property rights through both registration and litigation.
 Mr. Steger maintains a robust trademark prosecution docket, representing trademark owners in a wide range of industries.

-Mr. Steger is a member of the American Bar Association’s Intellectual Property Litigation Committee, part of the Litigation Section, and he is Co-Chair of its Copyright Litigation Subcommittee.
-He has been a member of the New York City Bar Association’s Trademarks Committee since 2013.
+Mr. Steger is the Co-Chair of the American Bar Association’s Intellectual Property Litigation Committee, part of the Litigation Section, and he was formerly the Co-Chair of its Copyright Litigation Subcommittee.
+He is a member of the New York City Bar Association’s Trademarks Committee.
 New York Enterprise Report named him New York’s Best Intellectual Property Lawyer for Growing Businesses in 2010.